nnamon/python-stub/README.md

 ## Initializing a New Repository

+This step is unnecessary if creating from a template.

 First, create a bare new repository and get the git URL. (e.g. `git@github.com:nnamon/testnew.git`)

 Next, clone [python-stub](https://github.com/nnamon/python-stub) repository to your local file